Judge Terminology

 - Layers: The section of the CR that handles the interactions between conflicting continuous effects.
 It has gained infamy as a notoriously complicated and unintuitive part of the rules.

-- Main deck: Your deck.
-Not your sideboard.
+- Main deck: Your deck, excluding your sideboard.

 - Main event: The headlinder event for a convention.
 Usually the largest, with a high prize pool, and run at Competitive REL.
 Contrast to side events.